Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 There is.

-That's been helpful.
+It's been helpful.

-Yeah, for some reason, where is she?
+For some reason, where is she?

 He needs a hand.

-He was taken to hospital with non-life-threatening injuries and is recovering well and is expecting to be discharged.
+He was taken to hospital with non-life threatening injuries and is recovering well and is expecting to be discharged.

 So he's fine, right?